 This is the first time that Npl3 function has been linked to Sub2 and Tho1.
 The human orthologs of Sub2, Tho1 and Yra1 are UAP56/DDX39B, SARNP and ALYREF, respectively, which form an ATP-dependent trimeric complex (27).
-We show here that Npl3 function is needed for the transfer of Sub2 and Tho1 from the site of transcription onto nuclear mRNPs and/or their retention therein (Figure 4F).
+We show here that Npl3 function is needed for the transfer of Sub2 and Tho1 from the site of transcription onto nuclear mRNPs and/or their retention therein.
 Interestingly, Sub2 and Tho1 require each other for their association with nuclear mRNPs, consistent with their direct binding to each other (data not shown).
 In contrast, they are not needed for the presence of Npl3 in nuclear mRNPs (data not shown).
-Thus, Npl3 is required for Sub2 and Tho1 in nuclear mRNPs but not vice versa.
-Furthermore, the decrease of Mex67 levels in nuclear mRNPs in npl3-Linker cells (Figure 4F) is consistent with the observed nuclear mRNP components and thus might be part of a quality control mechanism.
+Thus, Np13 is required for Sub2 and Tho1 in nuclear mRNPs but not vice versa.
+Furthermore, the decrease of Mex67 levels in nuclear mRNPs in npl3-Linker cells is consistent with the observed nuclear mRNA export defect, which is most likely also caused by the decrease in other mRNP components and thus might be part of a quality control mechanism.

-In summary, the identification of RNA-binding sites within RBPs, here the nuclear mRNP components, and the detailed analysis of specific RNA-binding mutants of Npl3 uncovered two novel functions of this protein in mRNP biogenesis.
-Npl3 is necessary to recruit the mRNP components Hpr1, Yra1 and Mex67 to the site of transcription and to transfer and/or retain the mRNP components Sub2 and Tho1 at nuclear mRNPs.
+In summary, the identification of RNA-binding sites within RBPs, here nuclear mRNP components, and the detailed analysis of specific RNA-binding mutants of Npl3 uncovered two novel functions of this protein in mRNP biogenesis.
+Npl3 is necessary to recruit the mRNP components Hpr1, Yra1 and Mex67 to the site of transcription and to transfer to and/or retain the mRNP components Sub2 and Tho1 at nuclear mRNPs.
 This underscores the utility of a targeted approach for the identification and mutational analysis of amino acids binding to RNA to unravel the function of RNA-binding proteins implicated in complex RNA processing networks.